sashamakarenko/fixpp/readme.md

 ### FixBufferStream

 This structure has two attributes: `begin` and `end`.
 Respectively pointing to the message's first and past last byte.
-Each time a new field is inserted, `end` will shift forward accordingly.
+Each time a new field is inserted `end` will shift forward accordingly.
 In most cases the fields will be appended as tag-value pairs:
 ```cpp
 execReport.append<FieldClOrdID>("OID4567");
 execReport.append<FieldQtyType>( QtyTypeEnums::UNITS.value );